If you’re new to Redis Enterprise Cloud, this quick start helps you get up and running.

 Connect to a database

 At this point, you’re viewing the Configuration details for your new database.
+Go to the Security section of the page.

 The Security section of the Configuration tab of the database details page.